 Peak Dates: February through May

 The desert gets a reputation for being barren, but that’s not so in Joshua Tree National Park, which sits at the intersection of the Colorado and Mojave Deserts.
-Because the park (which is larger than the entire state of Rhode Island) encompasses so many different elevations and ecosystem, its peak date range is long—you can catch desert flowers in bloom from February through May most years.
+Because the park (which is larger than the entire state of Rhode Island) encompasses so many different elevations and ecosystems, its peak date range is long—you can catch desert flowers in bloom from February through May most years.

 The Teddy Bear Cholla, though less cuddly than it sounds, is particularly incredible, and the desert paintbrush and Utah firecracker really do live up to their names.